Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/dbimpactadvisor/dbimpactadvisor.md

     ![Check stacked](images/cpuusagecdb3-stacked.png " ")

     We can now see the total CPU consumption in the graph and how much each instance is using.
 The dashed red line represents the 70% utilization level.
 When the total utilization goes above this threshold, it indicates that one or more databases are impacted.
-    If a database’s CPU usage is below its guaranteed allocation, but other databases are consuming more, the database may still experience performance impact.
+    If a database’s CPU usage is above its guaranteed allocation, but other databases are consuming more, the database is experiencing performance impact.

     ![Result of the stacked](images/cpusagestacked.png " ")